mazenaboelanin/air-quality-api/README.md

 ## 🧪 Running Tests Inside Docker

-If your container is already running (via `docker-compose up`), you can run tests inside it without defining a separate `test` service.
+If your container is already running (via `docker-compose up`), you can run tests inside it.

 ### Steps